SkyWriter/maybevoid.com/site/drafts/implicit-effects.md

 ## Introduction

-In this post, I would like to introduce a new effects library called `implicit-effects` to the Haskell ecosystem.
-`implicit-effects` is an _experimental_ effects library I developed with less than a year study into algebraic effects.
+In this post, I would like to introduce a new effects library called `implicit-effects` to the Haskell community. `implicit-effects` is an _experimental_ effects library I developed with less than a year study into algebraic effects.
 I will share about the different approaches I use to implement algebraic effects in Haskell, which I think is worth _considering_ or _explored further_ by the Haskell community.
-However since this is my first serious personal Haskell project, and given that I lacks professional experience in developing production-grade Haskell applications, this is _not_ a call for adoption for you to use `implicit-effects` in any serious Haskell projects. (at least not yet)
+However considering this is my first serious personal Haskell project, and given that I lacks professional experience in developing production quality Haskell applications, this is _not_ a call for adoption for you to use `implicit-effects` in any serious Haskell projects.
+(At least not yet)

 In the following sections, we will first go through a brief overview of the current state of effects management in Haskell, and compare it to the full flexibility of coding in algebraic effects.
 We then observe the repeating patterns used in defining new effects, and learn about new concepts called operations and co-operations.
 We will see how with implicit parameters, we can bind effect operations into constraints without defining type classes.
 We then look at higher level structures, such as `Computation`, `Handler`, and `Pipeline`, can help us perform transformation on computations to give partial interpretation to effects.
 Finally we look at some example programs in Eff and see how we can implement them in Haskell using `implicit-effects`.

 ## From Monad to Extensible Effects

-The concept of monad was borrowed from category theory to Haskell, with one of its main use for introducing impure computation to the pure language through the `IO` monad.
+The concept of monad was borrowed from category theory to Haskell, with one of its main use case is for allowing impure computation in a pure language using the `IO` monad.
 Since then Haskellers have written numerous tutorials to explain what monad is to the broader programming community.
 The abstraction behind monad may be difficult to grasp for newcomers, but it is the functionalities provided by implementing new monads that makes it worth learning deeper.

 ### Bare Monad

-When we first started learning monads, we typically come across few of the well known examples such as `Reader` and `State`, and they would look something as follow:
+When we first started learning monads, we typically come across few of the well known examples such as `Reader` and `State`, and they would look something as
+follow:

 ```haskell
 -- Effect Definitions